ProximalEnergy/database-testing/README.md

 - I noticed a recommended batch size of 10,000 points.
 Does this sound about right?
   - At least 10,000 rows, maybe even 20, 30, 40k

+- How can I query the measurement size?

 ## QuestDB

 ### Getting Started